kp702/icPallets/README.md

 # icPallets
-#this programs purpose is to estimate the pallet count of various product sizes?
+#this programs purpose is to estimate the pallet count of various ice cream product sizes?